needle-mirror/com.unity.netcode/Documentation~/getting-started.md

 1. Establish a connection between the client and the server.
 1. Write an `Rpc` to tell the server you are ready to play.
 1. Write an `ICommandData` to serialize game input.
-1. Write a client system to send an `Rpc`
+1. Write a client system to send an `Rpc`.
 1. Write a server system to handle the incoming `Rpc`.